Massachusetts Child Custody Attorney

 Child Custody & Parenting Plans in Massachusetts

 Miller Law Group, P.C. is here to protect your best interests while also acting in the best interests of your children.
-Child custody—or parenting plans, as they are often called—should be a hot-button issue in many divorce cases.
-Our Massachusetts child custody attorneys know how to best handle these delicate situations by striking a balance between aggressive representation and maintaining sensitivity to the children involved.
-All of our clients not only get representation from a skilled child custody lawyer, but they also gain the support and intellectual capital of our legal brain trust—an entire group of family law attorneys.
-Our team includes a group of the region’s premier family lawyers who have handled hundreds of child custody cases throughout Massachusetts.
+Child custody—or parenting plans, as they are often called—are a hot-button issue in many divorce cases.
+Our Massachusetts child custody attorneys know how to best handle these delicate situations by striking a balance between remaining focused on the needs of clients and being sensitive to the children involved.
+All of our clients not only get representation from a skilled child custody lawyer, but they also gain the support and intellectual capital of our entire group of family law attorneys.
+Our team regularly meets to discuss the progress of individual cases.
+The family lawyers at Miller Law Group, P.C. have handled hundreds of child custody cases throughout Massachusetts.

-At Miller Law Group, our legal team has nearly 100 years of combined experience.
+At Miller Law Group, P.C., our legal team has decades of combined experience.
 If you are facing a child custody or parenting plan issue, contact Miller Law Group for a free case review to discuss representation.

 Who Gets the Children in a Divorce?